 Yet, thanks to the pandemic, what was impossible in 2019 actually did happen in early 2021.
 Even now the Nationwide, another index, says average house prices across the entire UK have risen almost 11 per cent in the year to May.

 That’s good for sellers and tough for buyers, especially those struggling to raise a deposit or secure a mortgage.
-But for some there might just be one unexpected silver lining.
+It’s left many asking ‘should I buy a house now? and deciding now’s not the time’ But, for some, there might just be one unexpected silver lining.

 Bucking the Trend

 While much of the country has seen property prices soar, London – usually in the vanguard of any buoyant market – has been on the back foot.

 House prices in inner London are up just 0.3 per cent over the past year according to Zoopla, with prices actually falling in several boroughs including the City of London, Kensington & Chelsea, the City of Westminster and Hammersmith & Fulham.
 But, these are still far from the cheapest places to live in London.

 In terms of price change and demand measured by searches on the website, London has been the UK’s weakest region for six months.
 In much of the capital, homes are taking two weeks longer to sell on average than the typical time taken between 2017 and 2019.

 So, might now be the time to buy a bargain in the capital?

 No one is saying London has become cheap in absolute terms.
 It’s still not the cheapest place to buy a house by any means!
 The average price is £482,576 says the Nationwide, and that remains just over twice the national average.

 However, the gap between London and other regions is narrower than for several years, as last year’s buyers headed to the countryside.
 In addition, London’s market has a higher proportion of flats than other regions – and, again thanks to the pandemic, flats have been less popular for the past year or so.